Hamsik2rang/HSMR/README.md

 # HSMR
-HS Metal Renderer - Lightweight renderer what supports Metal API on MacOS.
+HS Mini Renderer - Lightweight renderer what supports Metal and Vulkan API on Cross-platform.